lmasello/CarND-Traffic-Sign-Classifier-Project/README.md

 The LeNet architecture has been taken as a base architecture for its well-recognized performance on image classification tasks.
 Then, a dropout layer has been added to avoid overfitting.

-My final model results, which can be observed in the "Train, Validate and Test the Model" section, were:
+My final model results, which can be observed in the "Train, Validate and Test the Model" section, were (values between 0 and 1):
 * training set accuracy of 0.998
 * validation set accuracy of 0.943
+* test accuracy of 0.92

 ### Test a Model on New Images